 Definition - What does Dominant Follicle mean?

-A dominant follicle is a fluid-filled structure in the ovary that grows big enough to release a mature egg around day 14 of a normal regular menstrual cycle or around a week prior to the midpoint of a cycle.
-A dominant follicle can reach a size of 25 mm.
+A dominant follicle is a fluid-filled structure in the ovary that grows big enough to release a mature egg around day 14 of a 28-day menstrual cycle or around a week prior to the midpoint of a cycle through the process of ovulation.

 FertilitySmarts explains Dominant Follicle